| sustantivo |

 stand firm,

-resist wait uncompromisingly for something desirable; "He held out for the dessert and did not touch the cheeses"
+withstand wait uncompromisingly for something desirable; "He held out for the dessert and did not touch the cheeses"

 |